Amari Cooper Player Prop Bets for NFL Week 10 | Dallas vs. Atlanta 11/14/2021

 - Note: Cooper's stats vs. Falcons date back to 2016.

-- The 248.8 passing yards the Falcons give up per game makes them the NFL's 13th-ranked pass defense this season.
+- The Falcons have the NFL's 13th-ranked pass defense this season, allowing 248.8 yards per game through the air.

-- The Falcons have allowed 17 passing TDs this season (2.1 per game), ranking them 28th among NFL defenses.
+- At 2.1 passing TDs conceded per game, the Falcons defense is ranked 28th in the league.

 Recent Performances

-- In last week's matchup with the Broncos, Cooper reeled in two passes for 37 yards (18.5 yards per catch) while being targeted five times.
+- In last week's game against the Broncos, Cooper was targeted five times and recorded two catches for 37 yards (18.5 yards per catch).

-- Cooper's stat line in his last three games includes 15 grabs for 214 yards and one touchdown.
-He averaged 71.3 yards per game, and was targeted 26 times.
+- Cooper's 15 receptions have gotten him 214 yards (71.3 per game) and one touchdown over his last three games.
+He was targeted 26 times.

 Cooper's Dallas Teammates